couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/dataGeneration.md

 <img src="/img/synthetic/synth-generate-dataset.png" width="600"
 alt="generate-dataset" />

-- Dataset is generated and writen to _LocalStore/SyntheticData/DataSets/_
+- Dataset is generated and written to _LocalStore/SyntheticData/DataSets/_
 - The dataset filename is _schemaName.json_
   - This is a _JSON Lines_ file
   - If the document has fields marked as Primary Key (prefixed with double-dash), then, a _schemaName.pk_ is also produced